dentarg/auth0-blog/_posts/2017-05-24-connecting-intercom-and-slack-with-a-serverless-webhook.markdown

 ---
 # Connecting Intercom and Slack with a Serverless Webhook

-In this post I am going to show you can connect Intercom via Webhooks to dynamically route messages to Slack by standing up a Serverless Webhook endpoint.
+In this post I am going to show you how you can connect Intercom via Webhooks to dynamically route messages to Slack by standing up a Serverless Webhook endpoint.

-One tool I work with a lot in my day job is [Intercom](https://intercom.com].
+One tool I work with a lot in my day job is [Intercom](https://intercom.com).
 It is a great product which we use to send Welcome Auto messages to customers when they sign up for our product.
 What's realy nice about Intercom as opposed to just email, is we can respond right from the Intercom UI where the whole thread is visible to the team.
 That's why when we decided to launch a [second product](https://auth0.com/extend/) it was a no brainer for us to use it again.

 ## Challenges integrating Intercom with Slack

-As an organization we [live](https://auth0.com/blog/slash-webtasks-all-your-chatops-belong-to-you/) in Slack, and we integrate whatever we can since that's where we spend most of our time.
-Fortunately Intercom has an [integration](https://docs.intercom.com/integrations/slack-integration) with Slack, which we already use.
+As an organization we [live](https://auth0.com/blog/slash-webtasks-all-your-chatops-belong-to-you/) in Slack and as such, we integrate whatever we can to make our lives easier.
+Fortunately, Intercom has an [integration](https://docs.intercom.com/integrations/slack-integration) with Slack, which we already use.
 That integration sends all notifications from Intercom to a single Slack channel.
 For our Extend product, I wanted the Intercom notifications to go to a different channel in order to allow us to have better visibility and management across the products.
 It became clear the existing Slack integration wouldn't suit my needs.

 ## Webhooks, local tools, and standing up servers
-Fortunately, I found Intercom has [Webhooks](https://docs.intercom.com/integrations/webhooks).
-Using the `Create webhook` feature you can create a subscription which will send notifications to an endpoint for handling.
+Fortunately, I found Intercom supports [Webhooks](https://docs.intercom.com/integrations/webhooks).
+Using the `Create webhook` feature you can create a subscription which will send notifications to an endpoint for further handling.
 You can see the creation screen below.

 <img src="https://uploads.intercomcdn.com/i/o/17010148/7d640259791c81c11d48ef01/New-create-webhook-form.png"/>

-Notice the dialog expects to give it a `WEBHOOK URL`.
-This means you need to stand u an endpoint to get that URL.
-Looking in the [documentation](https://developers.intercom.com/v2.0/docs/webhooks) Intercom recommends standing up an endpoint locally for development using Sinatra, and Ngrok, you can then deploy to a provider that supports Sinatra like Heroku.
-This means first you have to install a bunch of stuff to develop and run locally, then you have to install more stuff to deploy to a cloud provider that supports Sinatra.
-Along the way you have a bunch of reading to do.
+Notice the dialog requires you to provide `WEBHOOK URL`.
+This means you need to stand up an endpoint in order to get that URL.
+Looking in the [documentation](https://developers.intercom.com/v2.0/docs/webhooks) Intercom recommends developing locally using Sinatra, and exposing the endpoint using Ngrok.
+This means first you have to install a bunch of tools to develop and run locally.
+Later you'll then install deployment toolis in order to deploy to a cloud provider like Heroku.
+Along the way you have plenty of reading to do.
 Feels very ancient.

 ![Facepalm](https://cdn.auth0.com/website/blog/extend/intercomslack/facepalm.jpg)

 ## Serverless Webhooks to the rescue
-Thankfully we have a really easy way today to spin up a Webhook endpoint, and we don't need to run anything locally for development or deployment, the answer is [Serverless](https://auth0.com/blog/what-is-serverless/).
-If you are shaking your head at the name, YES, Of course there are servers, the main difference is there not servers you have to directly worry about or manage.
+Thankfully we have a really easy way today to spin up a Webhook endpoint, and we don't need to run anything locally for development or deployment.
+The answer is [Serverless](https://auth0.com/blog/what-is-serverless/).
+If you are shaking your head at the name, YES, of course there are servers, the main difference is there are not servers you have to directly worry about or manage.
 Let's move on.

-Using a Serverless platform, you can easily write the code for a Webhook endpint and have it spin up on-demand in the cloud.
-There's a number of different options you can choose from and Serverless vendors differ in terms of the experience.
-Some require you to still install tools and do development locally and some require you to jump through extra setup hoops for exposing a Webhook. *Not Webtask*, it shines in this respect.
+Using a Serverless platform, you can easily write the code for a Webhook endpoint and have it spin up on-demand in the cloud.
+There's a number of different options you can choose from and Serverless vendors differ in terms of the experience of creating a Webhook endpoint.
+Some require you to install tools and do development locally and some require you to jump through extra setup hoops. *Not Webtask*, it shines in this respect.
 Every Webtask you create IS a Webhook endpoint.
 Further, you can develop, test and deploy it completely in the browser in JavaScript, and with great support for NPM modules.

-For me it was the obvious choice.
+For me these qualities of Webtask made it an obvious choice to use for implementing my Webhook.

 ## Designing the Webtask
 The diagram below shows at high level what I was trying to accomplish.

 ![Flow diagram](https://cdn.auth0.com/website/blog/extend/intercomslack/flow.png)

-Whenever Webtask receives a notification, it will look at the contents, if it is a response related to Extend, then it will compose a Slack message and send it to our new #mtkg_intercom_extend channel.
+Whenever Webtask receives a notification, it will look at the contents, if it is a response related to Extend, then it will compose a Slack message and send it to our new `#mktg_intercom_extend channel`.

 The devil is of course in the details on each of the above.
-Next I'll show you the process I to went through to implement it.
+Next, I'll show you the process I to went through to implement it.

-## Quickly setting up a webhook to inspect the payload.
+## Quickly setting up a Webhook to inspect the payload.
 Rather than read through documentation, when I work with APIs, I often start with exploring the actual payload.
 For APIs that I am calling, `curl` is often an easy way to do this.
 In the case of Webhooks, you need an endpoint in order to receive the Webhook.
 As I said, I didn't want to have to install anything locally.
 Thankfully with Webtask you don't have to.
 You can create a Webtask very quickly and plug it in as a Webhook to start seeing the data that is being sent, in this case from Intercom.

 To create the webtask, open the browser to "https://webtask.io/make".
 Once you do you'll get a sign in prompt, where you can quickly log in with a variety of credentials including Github.
 Then you'll be taken to a screen to choose what kind of Webtask you want to create.